fzyzcjy/flutter_smooth/README.md

 > **Note**
 > Feel free to create an [issue](https://github.com/fzyzcjy/flutter_smooth/issues) if you have any questions/problems.
 I usually reply quickly within minutes if not hours, except for sleeping :)

+## 💭 Current status

+Now I am working on pull requests to Flutter framework and engine (i.e. not directly modifying code in this repository), such that you can use this package with standard stable Flutter.
+An auto-generated list of PRs can be seen [here](https://cjycode.com/flutter_smooth/insight/status), or conversations [here](https://cjycode.com/flutter_smooth/insight/conversation/).

 ## Contributors